 The selling security holders are offering these notes and shares of common stock.
 The selling security holders may sell all or a portion of the notes from time to time in market transactions, in negotiated transactions or otherwise, and at prices and at terms which will be determined by the then prevailing market price for the notes or at negotiated prices directly or through a broker or brokers, who may act as agent or as principal or by a combination of such methods of sale.
-The selling security holders may also sell all or a portion of the shares of common stock from time to time on the Nasdaq National Market, in negotiated transactions or otherwise, and at terms which will be determined by the then prevailing market price for the shares or at negotiated prices directly or through a broker or brokers, who may act as agent or as principal or by a combination of such methods of transactions or otherwise, and at prices and at terms which will be determined by the then prevailing market price for the shares or at negotiated prices directly or through a broker or brokers, who may act as agent or as principal or by a combination of such methods of sale.
+The selling security holders may also sell all or a portion of the shares of common stock from time to time on the Nasdaq National Market, in negotiated transactions or otherwise, and at prices and at terms which will be determined by the then prevailing market price for the shares or at negotiated prices directly or through a broker or brokers, who may act as agent or as principal or by a combination of such methods of sale.
 The selling security holders will receive all proceeds from the sale of the notes or the sale of the shares of our common stock being registered in this registration statement.
-For additional information on the methods of sale, you should refer to the section entitled "Plan of Distribution" on page 30.
+For additional information on the methods of sale, you should refer to the section entitled "Plan of Distribution" on page 25.
 We will not receive any portion of the proceeds from the sale of these notes or shares of common stock.

 Our common stock is traded on the Nasdaq National Market under the symbol "SOHU."
-On December 3, 2003, the last reported sales price for our common stock was \$33.14 per share.
-The notes are not listed on any national securities exchange or on Nasdaq.
+On September 26, 2003, the last reported sales price for our common stock was \$31.60 per share.
+The notes are not listed on any national securities exchange or on Nasdaq, but the Notes are eligible for trading in the PORTAL Market of the Nasdaq Stock Market, Inc.